Rules and Regulations

 Marin County Parks rules and regulations have been established to provide safe and pleasant places for all users and ensure protection of natural resources.
 Our parks and facilities are popular places for residents and visitors to recreate and be active.
 Activities which threaten or endanger visitors, the land, or the environment are not permitted.

 Municode provides free access to the Marin County Municipal Code.

 Note: Title 10 is the Marin County Parks Code.

 Individuals and groups are responsible for knowing and following the rules and regulations when visiting Marin County parks and facilities.
 Some of the most frequently asked about Marin County Parks codes are:

-Fishing: All fishing within parks is subject to the California Fish and Game Code, the rules and regulations of the California Department of Fish and Game and these regulations.
-Department employees, California Department of Fish and Game officials, and other law enforcement personnel are authorized to issue citations for violations, confiscate fish and impound fishing gear upon violation of regulations…
+Fishing: All fishing within parks is subject to the California Fish and Game Code, the rules and regulations of the California Department of Fish and Wildlife and these regulations.
+Department employees, California Department of Fish and Wildlife officials, and other law enforcement personnel are authorized to issue citations for violations, confiscate fish and impound fishing gear upon violation of regulations.

 Group Use: No group, school, club or similar organization, whether formally organized or not, shall hold or conduct any activity within parks with twenty or more participants without prior written approval from the department.
 Group use of parks is subject to prior reservations, conditions and charges.